capnfabs/isfabianstillalive/README.md

 Should be a relatively simple question, but my friends and relatives keep asking for updates over SMS.

+This was a website that I had up and running in May 2017 before a solo trip into the Caucuses.
+It's not running any more, but the code is still here and there's a [saved copy at archive.org](http://web.archive.org/web/20170529193805/https://isfabianstillalive.com/).

 ## Run with:

 You should already have heroku tools and go installed.